Hixie/isd/servers/src/systems-server/README.md

 The `<cellsize>` represents the width and height of each cell of the grid, in meters.

-There are `<width>` cells horizontally and `<height>` cells vertically.
+There are `<dimension>` cells horizontally and `<dimension>` cells vertically (grids are always square).

 The children (the grid contents) are provided in no particular order.
 Each cell is at the specified `<x>`/`<y>` coordinate in the grid.

 > TODO: provide geology within each cell.

-> TODO: support rectangular grids.
-Current width and height are always equal.
+The `<buildables>` lists the asset classes that can be built on this grid.
+Each is followed by a size, which is the number of cells in each dimension that the asset would take if built.
+(This is a number in the range 1..255 or 1..`<dimension>`, whichever is smaller.)

-This feature supports the following commands:
+This feature supports the following command:

- * `get-buildings`: two numeric fields, x and y, indicating an empty cell.
-Returns a list of asset classes that could be built on the grid at that location; each entry consisting of the numeric asset class ID, a string giving an icon name, a string giving a class name, and a string giving a description.
-The order of the list is arbitrary and can change from call to call.
-It should not be used as the default order in a UI.

-   > TODO: get-buildings shouldn't bother sending the asset class
-   > details, since the client can cache those details from fcKnowledge features

- * `build`: two numeric fields, x and y, indicating an empty cell, followed by the asset class ID (from the `get-buildings` command).
+ * `build`: two numeric fields, x and y, indicating an empty cell, followed by the asset class ID (from the `<buildables>`).
    No data is returned.